matsu07/PyShop/README.md

 # PyShop
-Simple shop cart built with python and django, according to the Basic Python course by Mosh Hamedani.
+Simple shop cart built with python and django, part of the Basic Python course by Mosh Hamedani.

 # How to run?